superciccio/favourite_movies/readme.md

 ### What does this sample DOES NOT have ?

 * docker or any non in memory database
-* currently, there is a very basic auth and CSRF protection (is disabled)
+~~* currently, there is a very basic auth and CSRF protection (is disabled)~~
+* authentication has been added, `/api/movies` now is the way to access data, if not Basic Auth is passed you get back a unauthorized (added on 10 Jul)
 * there is only configuration for using h2 -> console is enabled
 * integration test -> there is one added on 4 Jul
 * not optimized